Board & Staff

 Andrea Wiebe, Donor Engagement Coordinator

 Andrea joined the iDE Canada team in 2021.
 She is an alumni of Menno Simons College and has over a decade of experience working for and supporting nonprofits.
 Andrea has experience developing and coordinating a variety of programs from support groups to summer camp.
-She loves opening her mailbox to something delightful and is excited to connect with you about the good work you make possible through your support of iDE Canada.
+She loves opening her mailbox to something delightful and is excited to connect you to the good work you make possible through your support of iDE Canada.

-Allison Enns, Program Manager
+Allison Enns, Program Director

 Allison started working with food security programs in 2013, working on monitoring and evaluation with the Aga Khan Foundation in northern Mozambique.
 She has since worked as a food security and livelihood coordinator with Mennonite Central Committee Canada.
 In this work she supported a range of programming including climate and gender focused agriculture, irrigation, and savings and loans work in Asia, Africa, Latin America, and the Middle East.
 Allison has an MSc in the Political Economy of Violence, Conflict, and Development from SOAS, University of London, and a BA in International Development and Anthropology from the University of Winnipeg.
 Allison is based in Winnipeg, and enjoys seeing live music and going cross country skiing in the winter.